flutter/website/src/content/cookbook/architecture/result.md

 - The method throws an `HttpException` if the response code isn’t 200.
 - The JSON parsing method throws an exception if the response isn't formatted correctly.
-- The Http client might throw an exception due to networking issues.
+- The HTTP client might throw an exception due to networking issues.

 The following code tests for a variety of possible exceptions: